 Nursing homes are medical facilities that provide skilled care for illnesses and require a medical director on staff.
 Our assisted living residences, on the other hand, are built on a social model of living.
 While some of our residents may be limited in some physical or mental capacity, they do not require daily skilled services.
 In short, our assisted living residences are places where people can thrive in vibrant, social settings.

 We are teaching and encouraging the importance of social distancing.
 Unless we are experiencing COVID positive cases, residents are invited to eat at a safe distance from one another in the dining room.
 Activities, which are critical to everyone’s mental health, also meet social distancing rules.
 As of March 13—when we were directed to suspend visitations—our residents have been freely using Skype to communicate with their families.
 Finally, all facility deliveries are dropped in a remote, non-resident area.

 - We are acting cautiously and conscientiously.

 To avoid cross-contamination, staff members are following CDC guidelines for droplet precautions.

 - We are gearing up and staying educated.

-To stay prepared, we are procuring personal protective equipment (PPE) and developing training competencies for employees to properly use, remove, and dispose of such equipment.
+To stay prepared, we are using personal protective equipment (PPE) and are developing training competencies for employees to properly use, remove, and dispose of such equipment.

 - We are grateful.
 We are here for you.

-We of course hope and pray that all our precautions see us through these troubled times without experiencing a case of COVID-19.
+We of course hope and pray that all our precautions see us through these troubled times without experiencing complications from COVID-19.
 What’s more, we invite you to reach out with any questions, comments, or concerns during this time.
 We are thankful for your thoughts and we appreciate your support!

 For inquiries, please contact us.